 North Carolina is known to have extremely strict DWI laws and the consequences can adversely affect your future.
 We know that everyone is innocent until proven guilty and you have a right to a skilled defense.
 The Robinson Law Firm will investigate every aspect of your case in order to create a defense strategy with the intent of having your charges reduced or dismissed.

-With over 30 years experience, The Robinson Law Firm DWI defense team has successfully defended many felony DWI cases.
+With nearly 40 years experience, The Robinson Law Firm DWI defense team has successfully defended many felony DWI cases.
 We are aggressive in our fight to prevent clients from being convicted of felony DWI charges.

 Contact a felony DWI lawyer to fight for dismissal of your felony DWI charges.